tal-z/SoundsLike/README.md

 -While this module supports multi-word search terms, it always reduces them to one group of phones.
  This could lead to some unexpected, but still useful, results.
- Resultantly, multi-word results are not supported at this time.
+ Resultantly, multi-token results are not supported at this time.

 -Support is not presently offered for multiple pronunciations of a given token.